 25.010.4.
-Appointment and Term of District Rotary Foundation Committee Chair (DRFC chair)
+Appointment and Term of District Rotary Foundation Chair (DRFC)

-To be effective, the district Rotary Foundation committee must have continuity of leadership; therefore, the district Rotary Foundation committee chair shall be appointed for a three-year term, subject to removal for cause.
+To be effective, the district Rotary Foundation committee must have continuity of leadership; therefore, the DRFC chair shall be appointed for a three-year term, subject to removal for cause.

-The district governors scheduled for each of the years of the three-year term for the DRFC chair will jointly select the DRFC chair.
-If the governor scheduled for the third-year of the DRFC term has not been elected yet, the other two governors may jointly select the DRFC chair and the third-year governor must accept and abide by this decision.
+The district governors scheduled for each of the years of the three-year term for the DRFC will jointly select the DRFC.
+If the governor scheduled for the third year of the DRFC term has not been elected yet, the other two governors may jointly select the DRFC and the third year governor must accept and abide by this decision.
 This selection should take place and be reported by the district governor-elect no later than 31 December before taking office on 1 July of the following calendar year.
-However, if neither the second nor the third year governor has been selected, the DRFC selection must wait until either the second or the third year governor can jointly agree with the first-year governor on the DRFC selection and the third governor not yet elected must agree to abide by the selection.
-The district Rotary Foundation committee chair must have significant knowledge of, commitment to, and experience with Rotary Foundation activities.
-Districts will not have access to the District Designated Fund until the DRFC chair is appointed.
+However, if neither the second nor the third-year governor has been selected, the DRFC selection must wait until either the second or the third-year governor can jointly agree with the first-year governor on the DRFC selection and the third governor not yet elected must agree to abide by the selection.
+Districts will not have access to the District Designated Fund until the DRFC is appointed.

-If a district splits into two or more districts, the DRFC chair of the old district will continue as the DRFC chair for the district where his or her club is located.
-The other new district will appoint a new DRFC chair in accordance with the appointment procedures explained in this Code of Policies.
+If a district splits into two or more districts, the DRFC of the old district will continue as the DRFC for the district where his or her club is located.
+The other new district will appoint a new DRFC in accordance with the appointment procedures explained in this Code of Policies.

-If a district combines with other districts, a new DRFC chair will be appointed for each of the newly combined districts for a three-year term, commencing with the effective date of the combination.
-(January 2020 Trustees Mtg., Dec.
-65)
+If a district combines with other districts, a new DRFC will be appointed for the newly combined districts for a three-year term, commencing with the effective date of the combination.
+(April 2023 Trustees Mtg., Dec.
+80)

 Amended by March 2012 Trustees Mtg., Dec.
 120; January 2015 Trustees Mtg., Dec.
 71; October 2015 Trustees Mtg., Dec.
 7; January 2017 Trustees Mtg., Dec.
 63; January 2020 Trustees Mtg., Dec.
-65
+65; April 2023 Trustees Mtg., Dec.
+80

 25.010.5.
-Duties and Responsibilities of the District Rotary Foundation Committee Chair
+Duties and Responsibilities of the District Rotary Foundation Chair (DRFC)

-The District Rotary Foundation Committee chair shall:
+The DRFC shall: